plainC/wondermacros/docs/objects_details.md

 For example, `VAR(public,int,items,Array(2))` declares one-dimensional array of two integers.
 Multi-dimensional arrays are defined by adding dimensions to `Array` macro.

+A dynamic array is declared just using a pointer property with the desired element type.
+The pointer is initialized to NULL to represent an empty array.
+Use `W_DYNAMIC_ARRAY_PUSH` to add elements.
+The dynamic array is freed using `W_DYNAMIC_ARRAY_FREE`.

 Sometimes we might want to save space, and declare properties with bit field length.
 For example, `VAR(public,unsigned,tiny,Bits(3))` declares a property taking just three bits.
 This, however, saves space only when multiple properties are delared sequentially and they fit into a word boundary.
 Note that to use bit fields